Menopause Joint Pain & MSM: Causes and Treatment

 Joint pain is definitely uncomfortable, but it’s rarely an emergency that needs to be addressed by a doctor.
 However, sometimes joint pain can be serious.

-Joint pain can become an emergency in some rare cases, and you should see your doctor if you notice any swelling, redness, or tenderness in the area around a joint.
+Joint pain can become an emergency in some rare cases, and you should see your doctor if you notice any swelling, redness, warmth or tenderness in the area around a joint.
 These could be indicative of a greater issue and should be addressed immediately to prevent any damage.

 Turn to Alloy for Help with Joint Pain and Other Menopause Symptoms